V-Abhishek/node-applications/README.md

 Web applications designed and built using primarly Node.js and other javascript libraries

 Examples:</br>
--`movie-search` application demonstrates the usage of IMDB API -`passport-authentication` application demonstrates authentication mechanism using Passport.js framwork
+- `movie-search` application demonstrates the usage of IMDB API
+- `passport-authentication` application demonstrates authentication mechanism using Passport.js framwork

 ### LANGUAGE, TOOLS and FRAMEWORK